List of endangered languages in Canada: Blackfoot

 The Blackfoot language features the loss of voicing in the last syllable of a word, which is typically inaudible.
-Certain inflections, or the use of inaudible vowels has been identified as "old Blackfoot" (traditional), and are not in frequent use by younger speakers.
+Certain inflections and the use of inaudible vowels has been identified as "old Blackfoot" (traditional), and are not in frequent use by younger speakers.
 Similarly, a minority of Blackfoot speakers use the "soundless" suffixes, which is pushing the traditional language towards more extreme language endangerment and potentially language death.
+It is part of the Algonquian language family.